lawminghan/backend-intern-assessment/README.md

 - djangorestframework
 - djangorestframework-simplejwt
 - gunicorn
+- whitenoise

-This application is currently hosted on Render at https://lawminghan.onrender.com
+This application is currently hosted on Render at https://lawminghan.onrender.com.

 ### The available API endpoints for the assessment are listed below.

+I've collated a list of endpoints at https://lawminghan.onrender.com/api for your reference.

 ---
 > api/token/
 - HTTP Method: POST